disasteroftheuniverse/zdoom-navmesh-generator/readme.md

 Edge Max Error  - how loosely the simplification is done
 ```

+Once you have customized your settings, press `Build Navigation Mesh` to build the mesh.

+You may press `Shut Down Server` to terminate the express server process.

 #### Excluding Regions

 To exclude sectors from being used to generate nav meshes, you may apply the custom UDMF field `user_nocast` to a sector, set its type to `Boolean` and its value to `true`.